Skip to main content

 • A full reload takes one Mod slot

-• Cannons fire either the listed AP round or an HE round listed in the notes
+• Cannons may fire either the listed AP round or the listed HE round

 • If both are loaded, the gunner chooses which to fire as a free action